Setting up the Eclipse Environment

 Setting up Eclipse

-Launch Eclipse from the "eclipse" executable file in the "eclipse" folder
+Launch Eclipse from the "eclipse" executable file, or "Eclipse" app on Mac

 You will be asked to select a "Workspace".
 If you're not sure, select the default and check "Use this as the default and do not ask again"

 Set up Eclipse just how you would like to work with it.
 See here for more details or search Help within Eclipse